chef/chef-web-docs/snapshots/release_server_12-3/source/install_server.rst

 * A local mail transfer agent that allows the Chef server to send email notifications
 * Using cron and the ``/etc/cron.d`` directory for periodic maintenance tasks
 * Disabling the Apache Qpid daemon on CentOS and Red Hat systems
 * Optional.
 A local user account under which services will run, a local user account for PostgreSQL, and a group account under which services will run.
-See https://docs.chef.io/release/server_12-3/install_server_pre.html#uids-and-gids for more information.
+See :ref:`<install_server_pre-uids-and-gids>` for more information.

 Standalone
 =====================================================